anabasis/nodejs/KMS/jkms/content/Splunk/PREMIUM_APP/AWS_APP/01.INSTALL/en_01_install.md

 #### Distribute the summary index configuration bundle across clustered indexers

 On the indexer cluster master node, merge all the settings from $SPLUNK_HOME/etc/apps/splunk_apps_aws/default/indexes.conf into $SPLUNK_HOME/etc/master-apps/_cluster/local/indexes.conf to incorporate the summary index configurations.
 On the master node, run this CLI command to distribute the indexes.conf to the peer nodes: splunk apply cluster-bundle

 When the configuration bundle distribution is complete, the indexes.conffile is copied to $SPLUNK_HOME/etc/slave-apps/_cluster/local on the peer nodes.

-#### Install the add-on to heavy forwarders
+#### Install the add-on to heavy forwarders(2)

 Follow your preferred method of deploying the Splunk Add-on for Amazon Web Services to one or more heavy forwarders.
 You can: